rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

 For the port rules, use the default `Public` access, the default `http` protocol, a source port of `80`, select the "letschat" service, and use a target port of `8080`.
 Click on **Create**.

 Now, let's see the load balancer in action.
 In the stack view, there is a link to  port `80` that you've used as the source port for your load balancer.
 If you click on it, it will automatically bring up a new tab in your browser and point to one of the hosts that has the load balancer launched.
 The request is re-directed to one of the "LetsChat" containers.
-If you were to refresh, the load balancer would redirect the new request to the other container in the "letschat" service as we use the round robin algorithm to distribute traffic to the target services.
+If you were to refresh, the load balancer would redirect the new request to the other container in the "letschat" service.
+By default, we use the round robin algorithm to distribute traffic to the target services.
+The algorithm can be customized in the [custom HAProxy configuration](#custom-haproxy-configuration).

 ### Load Balancer Options in the UI

-Rancher provides a load balancer running HAProxy software inside the containers.
-The load balancer uses a round robin algorithm from HAProxy to direct traffic to the target services.
+Rancher provides a load balancer running HAProxy software inside the container to direct traffic to the target services.

 > **Note:** Load balancers will only work for services that are using the managed network.
 If you select any other network choice for your target services, it will **not** work with the load balancer.